thangacodes/thangadurai/README.md

 ❄️ Docker and Container Orchestration:
         - Kubernetes (K8's)

- If someone wants to reach out me, please shoot an email to send2durai@hotmail.com
+ Feel free to send me an email at send2durai@hotmail.com if you want to contact me.